Grants-Funding-Oy/llm_tracking/README.md

 ## Analysis Content

-The brand visibility analysis evaluates:
+The brand visibility analysis by OpenAI o3 evaluates:
 - How well iLoq appears in both language models' responses
 - How each model presents iLoq's products and brand
 - The differences between how OpenAI and Google models represent the company